East Grinstead Circular walk

 On the longer afternoon, National Trust members can get tea at Standen, which is 8.1km (5 miles) beyond Forest Row.
 Its self-service restaurant is open till 5pm (or dusk if that is earlier) year round.
 Non-members may also be able to get tea at Standen without paying the entrance fee for the gardens (which is £4.80), as the self-service restaurant is immediately adjacent to the ticket kiosk.
 If you arrive towards the end of the day and are very sweet or persuasive (point out it is extra revenue for the NT) they may let you in.
 Don't spoil it for others by sneaking into the gardens, however.

-Another tea option on the longer afternoon is the Old Dunnings Mill, which has outside tables and which seems to be open afternoons, at least in summer.
+Another tea option on the longer afternoon is the Old Dunnings Mill, which has outside tables, serves cake and ice creams, and is open all afternoon.
 A final backstop alternative is the Starbucks Cafe in the Sainsbury’s by East Grinstead station, which has some outside tables (albeit overlooking the car park).
-This is open till 8pm Monday to Saturday, but only 4.30pm on Sunday.
+This is open till 8pm Monday to Saturday, but only 4pm on Sunday.

 After the walk, we would love to get your feedback